AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Delete\>
  Used to delete items.
-You usually need to press the item to be deleted a second time to confirm the delete, or press \<Enter\>.
+You usually need to press the item to be deleted a second time to confirm the delete, or press \<Enter\> to confirm.
 Use \<Latch\> to keep the Delete function active for deleting multiple items.

  Example: \<Delete\> {Playback} {Playback}